-Letter from the British Embassy Baghdad, 'Returns to Erbil International Airport (EIA)', 18 May 2013, Annex H the custody of the KRG police at EIA to be placed before a judge and entered into the Iragi judicial system. ...
+- 5.2.2 The Embassy letter explained that after biometric data had been captured at the airport, and immigration/security checks completed, the returnee would be: - '...
+[A]llowed to depart from the arrivals hall and leave the airport terminal.
+If there is an outstanding arrest warrant or other serious charge, the returnee will be transferred into the custody of the KRG police at EIA to be placed before a judge and entered into the Iraqi judicial system. ...
 The processing of all returnees to EIA is managed by the KRG Immigration Service and other authorities in a highly competent and professional manner.
-Returnees are treated as normal passengers and, because they are precleared, are dealt with quickly and allowed to leave the airport to family and friends or to make their way home. ...
-In a small number of cases where the identity is not confirmed at EIA, returnees have been transferred to the KRG's Ministry of Interior's Forensic Evidence Bureau in Erbil for further identification checks prior to release the same day.
+Returnees are treated as normal passengers and, because they are pre-cleared, are and conditions at Baghdad airport, 3 November 2011, Annex B dealt with quickly and allowed to leave the airport to family and friends or to make their way home. ...
+In a small number of cases where the identity is not confirmed at EIA, returnees have been transferred to the KRG's Ministry of Interior's Forensic Evidence Bureau in Erbil for further identification checks prior to release the same day.'
+13